 The Office of the Health Commissioner sets policy and provides leadership for the Department of Public Health.
 We work closely with other human service providers in Philadelphia to assure high-quality healthcare services for all.

-Nan Feyler, JD, MPH, has been the Chief of Staff for the Department of Public Health since February 2008.
-In this position, she manages departmental divisions addressing: maternal and child health; chronic disease prevention; childhood lead poisoning prevention; disease surveillance and control; environmental management services, and air quality management.
-Nan manages a network of eight community-based healthcare centers and the City's public health lab.
-She advises the Deputy Mayor/Commissioner on a broad range of policy issues.
+Nan Feyler, JD, MPH, assumed the role of Deputy Health Commissioner for the Philadelphia Department of Public Health in November 2014.
+Previously, she served as the department’s Chief of Staff since February 2008.
+Nan manages departmental divisions addressing: maternal and child health; chronic disease prevention; childhood lead poisoning prevention; disease surveillance and control; environmental management services, and air quality management.
+She also manages a network of eight community-based healthcare centers and the City's public health lab.
+She advises the Commissioner on a broad range of policy issues.

 Nan's previous positions include: Executive Director of the Nationalities Services Center, Executive Director of the AIDS Law Project, and private consulting about healthcare access.
 Nan received her education from the New College of the University of South Florida, New York University School of Law, and Columbia University.
 Nan received bar admission to the Supreme Court of Pennsylvania in 1989 and the U.S. District Court for the Eastern District of Pennsylvania in 1991.
 She has taught at the University of Pennsylvania School of Law and Bryn Mawr College.

 Deputy Commissioner for Finance and Administration